 How To Apply For & Secure A Pet Friendly Rental Property In Adelaide

 Preparation and the ability to demonstrate you’re going to be a responsible tenant with a pet is important when you are trying to secure a suitable rental property.
 Here is a list of some proven methods which may help.

 The key is to come prepared and clearly demonstrate to your prospective landlord that you have been, you are, and will continue to be, a responsible pet owner.
 A pet resume is a good way to provide key and honest information on your pet’s qualities and other details such as registration, proof of vaccinations and passing obedience training.
 A pet reference from past and current neighbours combined with a reference from past or current landlords can help provide a strong case for responsible pet ownership.

 A pet agreement is also worth considering so that the approval to keep pets can be documented.

 Ask your current landlord to provide a reference for you and your pet.
 If you have a good relationship with your neighbours, ask them for one too.

-Competition for rental properties that do allow pets is high, so you need to make your tenancy application stand out from others.
+Competition for pet friendly rentals Adelaide is high, so you need to make your tenancy application stand out from others.
 Have all your information ready so that you can apply on the spot.